rdbo/libmem/README.md

 5. Run a Visual Studio `Developer Command Prompt` (or `x64 Native Tools Command Prompt for VS 2022` for 64 bits) as Administrator

-6. Run the following command to append libmem's destination directory to your `%PATH%` user variable:
+6. Run the following command to append libmem's destination directory to your `%PATH%` user variable (**WARNING** - watch for your path size limit!):

         setx PATH "%PATH%;%ProgramFiles%\libmem\include;%ProgramFiles%\libmem\lib"